top of page

 3.4 mi Bill Cosby - former comedian, actor, and media personality

-3.5 mi Stephen Asplundh Chairman of Asplundh Tree Expert, the nation’s largest utility vegetation management company
+3.5 mi Steven G. Asplundh - Chairman of Asplundh Tree Expert, the nation’s 97th largest private company

 3.6 mi Henry W. Breyer Sr - founder of Breyers Ice Cream